jomibg/sa-rag-async/README.md

 docker compose up
 ```

-The app container will start once both Neo4j databases report healthy.
-Results
+The app container starts once both Neo4j databases report healthy and runs
+`run_eval.py`.
+Configure `RunConfigs` in `src/configs.py` first; its defaults
+expect sampled corpus and question files that are not included in the repository.
-are written to the mounted `./results` directory.
+Results are written to the mounted `./results` directory.

 ### 3. Run a single command (optional)